NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Elegant Buckler.md

-You've learned a flexible way to position your [[Equipment/Buckler|Buckler]] to provide more protection.
+You've learned a flexible way to position your [[Buckler|Buckler]] to provide more protection.
 When you [[Actions/Raise a Shield|Raise a Shield]] to gain a circumstance bonus to AC from a buckler, increase the bonus from +1 to +2.

 While you have a buckler raised, if a creature critically misses you with a Strike, you gain panache until the end of your next turn.